Traveling – it leaves you speechless, then turns you into a storyteller.Ibn Battuta

-Glacier National Park is over a million acres of beautiful mountain terrain with 25 active glaciers throughout the park.
+Glacier National Park in Montana is over a million acres of beautiful mountain terrain with 25 active glaciers throughout the park.
 It is a paradise for hikers and great summer vacation for retirees.
 Driving the excellent Going to the Sun Road enables grand views of the park vistas from your car and was one of our many highlights in this fantastic park.

 Check out the view from Matahpi Peak!

 Best Things to do in the Park